jarvischen01/id529_messyData/README.md

 # id529_messyData

-This repository contains a csv with simulated data and a R script for the Cleaning Messy Data activity on Day 3 of ID529.

-You can download messy_data.csv and the cleaningMessyData.R script or clone this repository and follow along in class.
+Code for ID529 Day 3: Activity: Data Cleaning with Messy Data.
+We will walk through the code in id529_day3_messyData.R

+You can:

+Download a .zip file of this repository and run and annotate the code in id529_day3_messyData.R Clone the repository and do the same.
+Just follow along in the lecture.

+messyData.csv is a small comma-delimited file with simulated data.